bartlebythecoder/traveller-universe-creator/README.md

    - Create worlds using Architect of Worlds
    - Export data to a PDF for publishing

-New With This Version (v0.8.2):
+New With This Version (v0.9.0.0):

-   - Added 40,000+ new names to names.csv with credit and thanks to https://simplemaps.com/data/world-cities
-   - Resolved the issue of Density 4 sectors running out of names
-   - Updated PyMapGen .dat extract to fix Sector name reading
+   - Added culture details for each system